All new users can perform a basic set of tasks when they are invited to Wavefront. In addition:

 - Access the user profile from the gear icon

-Note: If a dashboards is protected by access control, new users can see it only after it’s been shared explicitly.
+Note: If a dashboard or alert is protected by access control, new users can see it only after it’s been shared explicitly unless they belong to a group that has access.

 New User Permissions